Azure-Samples/storage-blobs-xamarin-quickstart/README.md

 ## Key Concepts

-These example code snippets show you how key concepts when using the Azure Blob storage client library for .NET in a Xamarin.Forms app:
+These example code snippets show you how key concepts when using the Azure Blob Storage client library for .NET in a Xamarin.Forms app:

 * [Create class level variables](#create-class-level-variables)
 * [Create a container](#create-a-container)